 The website alone is a trove of articles, continuously updated, on all aspects of nonprofit management.
 But this site’s strength is fundraising.

 Some of the content at NonProfitPro is original, by staff writers, but much comes from the leading professionals in the field.
 In fact, if you can write great content about nonprofit issues, this site should be on your list of places to send your guest articles.

-You can also subscribe to a 10-month print magazine that has in depth articles on the latest trends, controversies, and research that nonprofit pros need to know about.
+You can subscribe to a 10-month print magazine that has in-depth articles on the latest trends, controversies, and research that nonprofit pros need to know about.
+Plus, sign up for the informative daily email newsletter.
 Don’t miss the many webinars, conferences, and video content that NonProfitPro provides for reasonable prices or even for free.